 Power Query is a Mashup Language that’s lovingly referred to as M. It’s a designed as a data query language that’s used to extract, transform, and load (ETL) data.
 Power Query was created by Microsoft and is functionally and case-sensitively similar to F#.

-Over the years, Power Query has evolved from being the basis of Excel PowerPivot, to becoming part of Power BI, and Microsoft Analysis Services.
+Over the years, Power Query has evolved from being the basis of Excel PowerPivot, to becoming part of Power BI, Microsoft Analysis Services and Data Flows Gen2 in Microsoft Fabric.
 Queries written in Power Query can range from simple to extremely complex.

 What is DAX?